milesj/packemon/website/docs/build.md

 - `--addExports` - Add `exports` fields to each `package.json` according to the respective `inputs` setting.
 This is an experimental Node.js feature and may not work correctly ([more information](https://nodejs.org/api/packages.html#packages_package_entry_points)).
+- `--analyze` - Analyze and visualize all generated builds.
+Will open a browser visualization for each bundle in one of the following formats: `sunburst`, `treemap`, `network`.
 - `--checkLicenses` - Check that packages have a valid `license` field.
 Will log a warning if invalid.
 - `--concurrency` - Number of builds to run in parallel.
 Defaults to operating system CPU count.